-Frequent enhancements to our software puts pressure on our customers to install, maintain and train their personnel on its use.
+Frequent enhancements to our software put pressure on our customers to install, maintain and train their personnel on its use.
 Further, frequent releases of the software can lead to less product stability.
 As a result, our customer care and engineering resources have come under, and are expected in the future to come under significant pressure in providing the high-quality of technical support our customers expect during periods of high demand.
 We may be unable to respond quickly enough to accommodate short-term increases in customer demand for support services.
 Increased customer demand for these services, without corresponding revenues, could increase costs and adversely affect our operating results.
 In addition, our sales process is highly dependent on our applications and business reputation and on positive recommendations from our existing customers.
 Any failure to maintain high-quality technical support, or a market perception that we do not maintain high-quality support, could adversely affect our reputation, our ability to sell our products and services to existing and prospective customers, and our business, operating results and financial position.

 As we target more of our sales efforts at larger initial transactions, we face increasingly complex deployments requiring substantial technical and management resources, including in some cases significant product customization and integration with other applications or hardware.
 Customers making large expenditures for our products and services typically have higher expectations of product and service operability and response time if issues arise.
 Some of these customers have asked us to host their content and have significant amounts of legacy content to transfer to our datacenter.
 Such increased activity and storage demand on our data centers put additional strain on our personnel and hosting infrastructure.
 Our hosting customers typically require a high level of access, data security and need to capture and store multiple high definition streams.
 Such requirements require costly enhancements to our infrastructure.
 If we do not accurately plan for our infrastructure capacity requirements and we experience significant strains on our data center capacity, our customers could experience performance degradation or service outages that may subject us to financial penalties, result in customer losses and harm our business.
 As we add or change data centers or capacity, we may move or transfer our data and our customers' data.
 Despite precautions taken during this process, any unsuccessful data transfers may impair the delivery of our services, which may damage our business.
-High demand on technical and management resources to manage large transactions distract personnel from existing customers, development of new products and management resources to manage large transactions distract personnel from existing customers, development delays or other issues associated with the distraction.
+High demand on technical and management resources to manage large transactions distract personnel from existing customers, development of new products and other important activities which could lead to potential customer dissatisfaction, product development delays or other issues associated with the distraction.

-If a customer is not satisfied with the quality of work performed by us or a third party or with the type of services or solutions delivered, then we could incur additional costs to address the situation and delay recognition of revenue, the profitability of that work might be impaired, and the customer's dissatisfaction with our services could damage our ability to obtain additional work from that customer.
+If a customer is not satisfied with the quality of work performed by us or a third party in performing our events services, we could incur additional costs to address the situation and delay recognition of revenue, the profitability of that work might be impaired, and the customer's dissatisfaction with our services could damage our ability to obtain additional work from that customer.
+We could face equipment or Internet connection failure outside our control but could regardless result in the customer being dissatisfied with our performance.
 In addition, negative publicity related to our customer relationships, regardless of its accuracy, may further damage our business by affecting our ability to compete for new business with current and prospective customers.